Denmark’s sunniest destination Bornholm – a Baltic gem

 Situated at the island’s northernmost point, and perched on top of the cliffs, this medieval fortification was erected by the Danish church in the 12th century and served as an important fortress during the wars in the middle-age.

-Another important music event is the Allinge Jazz Festival, which takes place every year in July.
-Allinge itself is an attractive and tranquil fishing village located on the northern part of the island.
+Another important music event prior to corona was the Allinge Jazz Festival, which took place every year in July, we are still waiting for confirmation as to what will happen in 2022 but Allinge itself is an attractive and tranquil fishing village located on the northern part of the island.

 Bornholm is also famous for its medieval whitewashed round churches, which were once used as fortresses.
 The largest one is found in Østerlars village,it dates back to the 17th century, whereas the best-preserved round church is in Nylars.